0xtavian/axiom-wiki/Home.md

 Axiom is a dynamic infrastructure framework for *everybody*!
 What does this mean?
 Well, axiom is kind of unique but is just an implementation of many common cloud technologies.

-Axiom is a framework that allows you to easily orchestrate one, or many cloud instances to distribute processing of a task or many tasks.
-There are also numerous helper-utilities that make moving files between your instances, backing up your instances, and initializing and deleting one or many instances a painless task.
+Axiom is a framework that allows you to easily orchestrate one, or many cloud instances to distribute the processing of a task or many tasks.
+There are also numerous helper utilities that make moving files between your instances, backing up your instances, and initializing and deleting one or many instances a painless task.

 When making axiom, I wanted to make something that followed the Unix philosophy closely, to create the building blocks for people to create easy and predictable continuous scanning pipelines or general one-off highly parallelized workloads.